STUDENT BUSINESS GROUPS

 The International Business Society aims to bring U.S. and international students together, to host companies and speakers to share aspects of business, and to provide students with valuable information regarding jobs, internships, and study abroad opportunities.

-The Villanova Instructional Student Golf Society aims to enable students without prior golf knowledge, as well as proficient golfers, the opportunity to refine golf knowledge and skills in order to better prepare for conducting business on a golf course after college.
-We want to help teach students the etiquette and rules of the game while also enabling weekly lessons at a local driving range.
+The Instructional Student Golf Society provides students the opportunity to learn how to play golf in order to better prepare for conducting business on a golf course after college.
+The Instructional Student Golf Society will teach students etiquette and rules of the game while at weekly lessons at a golf course in the Spring 2023 semester.

 Beta Alpha Psi is an honorary organization for Financial Information students and professionals.
 The primary objective of Beta Alpha Psi is to encourage and give recognition to scholastic and professional excellence in the business information field.